OliverWangWei/Animation-In-Flutter/README.md

 # Animation-In-Flutter

 The idea of the whole project comes from
-Stephen Glidard and the purpose of the project is to practice animation in flutter
+[Stephen Grider ](https://github.com/StephenGrider) and the purpose of the project is to practice animation in flutter

 ## Demo